umut-sahin/rust-examples/command-line-arguments/README.md

 <div align="center">
   <h1>command-line-arguments</h1>
-  A simple program which demonstrates how to iterate over the arguments which are passed during the program invocation
+  A simple program, which demonstrates how to iterate over the arguments, which are passed during the program invocation
 </div>

 ## Authors